 – Resources for State and Federal Governments

 The centerpieces of the Labor Department’s new web page are the two links with new graphics.
-One is called the “Myths about Misclassification,” which we commented about last August in our post, “Misclassification Mythbusters: The Labor Department’s Latest Effort to Crack Down on Independent Contractor Misclassification.”
+One is called the “Myths about Misclassification,” which I commented about last August in my post, “Misclassification Mythbusters: The Labor Department’s Latest Effort to Crack Down on Independent Contractor Misclassification.”
 The second is an abbreviated version of the “Myths” web page.

 Perhaps the most confounding statement to workers and businesses in the Labor Department’s materials though is its acknowledgment that “Even if you are a legitimate independent contractor under one law, you may still be an employee under other laws.”
 Even a sophisticated reader would wonder what an independent contractor is.